 In conjunction with this work, we have educational programs aimed at teaching the fundamentals of wildlife appreciation and conservation to the next generation

 Between the ruthless poachers and their vulnerable prey stands a thin green line of extraordinary men, who daily risk their lives to protect wildlife and habitats – the rangers.

 Individuals who chose, and are selected by us, to become Handlers are the elite of local community rangers.
 They undergo a rigorous screening process (including polygraph tests) followed by an intensive sixty-day SASSETA (Safety and Security Sector Education and Training Authority) accredited and independently accessed training course at our dedicated centre in South Africa.
 Here the Rangers are also paired with their Canines, with which they return to their home Reserves.

 Due to the very dangerous nature of their work, some choose to remain anonymous.

 Canines for Africa breeds, trains and deploys highly specialized multi-role Wildlife Protection dogs.
 German, Dutch and Belgian Shepherds are trained to track human, firearm and ammunition scent, and to disable armed poachers, while Weimaraners are trained to search for live or dead animals (such as an elephant injured by a poacher, or an orphaned baby rhino) or for contraband (such as elephant tusks, rhino horn or pangolin scales).
-We also use other breeds such as spaniels and hounds in situations where these are the best option.
+We also use various breeds of hound (and their crosses) for cold scent tracking, and spaniels in situations where these are the best option.